How the Festival helped Tyler rejoin mainstream education

 How the Festival works

 35 students can participate from each school, and we usually work with ages 8-18.

-Each school's place in the Festival is subsidised by SSF.
+Each school's place in the Festival is subsidised by Shakespeare Schools Foundation (SSF).
 To find out more about the cost, click here.

 Here's how it works:

 Welcome to the FestivalRegister your school for the Shakespeare Schools Festival and take your first step to transforming the lives of your students.
 You will be introduced to your dedicated Festival Coordinator who will guide you through the thrilling months ahead.
 Before you know it, your young people will be performing on a professional stage!